History of Coffee: Where Did Coffee Originate and How Was It Discovered?

 It was known as the “wine of Araby.”
 The beverage started to become a little too popular as coffee houses started to open up all around Arabia.
 These coffee houses were known as “Schools of the Wise” (2).

 These were the places you went to share and hear information.
-They became the epicenter of social activity.
+They became the epicentre of social activity.

 Riots broke out in the Arab streets until justice was returned to the coffee drinking people.